acropacific/LicodeWebRecording/README.md

 Generally, if more is assigned to servers, the application is safer.

 Need to take care of  node modules version.
-Some may be too new to use. like mongojs, socket.io-client. when fack client cannot connect to the room, ./installNuve.sh again.`
+Some may be too new to use. like mongojs, socket.io-client. when fack client cannot connect to the room, ./installNuve.sh again. node.js v0.10.37`